openshift-labs/lab-building-images/workshop/content/creating-images/05-save-and-load.md

+The last of the methods described for building a container image was by importing a copy of the file system to be used for the container image from a tarball.

+Rather than being a way of creating a container image from scratch, this method is usually used when you want to share a container image, but can't do it via an image registry.

-The `podman` application also implement commands `save` and `load`.
-That there are two similar sets of commands can be confusing.
-Let's try again with these commands.
+The `podman` application implements the commands `save` and `load` for this purpose.
+Note that there are two similar commands called `export` and `import`.
+These latter commands do not do what is required, use `save` and `load`.

 First run: